 The next aspect of non-surgical treatment is physical therapy.
 Our physical therapist takes you through exercises that strengthen the hamstring muscles and quadriceps.
 Usually, for minor tears, all you need is muscle strengthening and supervised physical therapy.
 Your knee will function normally after the inflammation diminishes.

 Ordinarily, you’ll be asked to reduce your sports activities while your meniscus tear heals.
-This could take about four to eight weeks.
+This could take about 4 – 8 weeks.
 However, the time depends on the severity and position of the tear.
 During this period, you should do strength training to strengthen your core and glute muscles.
 This enables you to have better control of your femur while you run.

 Remember to consult your doctor before you resume full athletic activities.
 You should also have another imaging test to help confirm that your meniscus has been fully restored.